4-3 Defense Explained (Fronts & Coverage Guide)

 The 4-3 Defense

 While defenses in the NFL run various schemes, the 4-3 defense is a staple in every playbook.
-A 4-3 defensive look, by nature, consists of 4 defensive linemen and three linebackers.
+This defensive look, by nature, consists of 4 defensive linemen and three linebackers.

 Within this 4-3 personnel grouping, there are multiple different looks a defense can use to stop an offense.

-Regardless of the alignment, the 4-3 defensive front, this scheme is all about gap control.
+Regardless of the alignment, this scheme is all about gap control.
 Each player has the responsibility of one gap.
 With that in mind, let’s look at a few different alignments we are likely to come across in a game.

 4-3 defense in football

 The base 4-3 look has no shading or shifting personnel to one side of the field.
-The interior DT is lined up over the Guards, the DEs are outside the Tackles with Outside backers lined up over the Tackles, and the Mike backer is lined up on the Center.
+The interior defensive tackles are lined up over the offensive guards, the defensive ends are outside the offensive tackles, with the outside linebackers lined up over the offensive tackles, and the Mike linebacker is lined up on the Center.

 4-3 Over Defense